Court Rejects Anti-LGBTQ Groups’ Constitutional Challenges to Law

 Writing for the court, Circuit Judge Susan Graber ruled that the California law is a “regulation of professional conduct” and therefore “does not violate the free speech rights of [mental health] practitioners or minor patients, is neither vague nor overbroad, and does not violate parents’ fundamental rights.”

-The constitutionality of the California law was challenged in October 2012 in two lawsuits filed by anti-LGBT groups, primarily representing therapists who engage in the prohibited practices.
+The constitutionality of the California law was challenged in October 2012 in two lawsuits filed by anti-LGBTQ groups, primarily representing therapists who engage in the prohibited practices.
 The cases were assigned to two federal district judges in Sacramento, who in December 2012 reached differing conclusions about the plaintiffs’ chances of success.
 Judge William Shubb ruled that the plaintiffs’ First Amendment claims likely had merit and ordered that the State of California temporarily refrain from enforcing the law against the three plaintiffs in the case before him.
 Judge Kimberly Mueller ruled that the plaintiffs in the case before her likely could not succeed in their constitutional challenge because the law did not violate their free speech rights.
 Both rulings were appealed and heard by the same three-judge panel of the Ninth Circuit in April 2013.

 Today’s ruling upheld Judge Mueller’s decision and overturned Judge Shubb’s decision.
 In addition to rejecting the plaintiffs’ free speech claims, the Ninth Circuit ordered the two cases sent back to their respective district judges for resolution of the plaintiffs’ other legal challenges to the law.